playfulprogramming/playfulprogramming/content/blog/functions-are-killing-react-performance/index.md

 Be cautious when using `useCallback` and `useMemo`, however; [Not all instances of your codebase need them and they may harm performance in some edge cases rather than help](https://kentcdodds.com/blog/usememo-and-usecallback).

-Interested in learning more performance improvements for your React applications?
-Take a look at [my upcoming book series, "The Framework Field Guide"](https://framework.guide), which not only teaches React internals, but walks you through React, Angular, and Vue code all at the same time; teaching you all three at once.
+Interested in learning more about performance improvements for your React applications?
+Take a look at [my upcoming book series, "The Framework Field Guide"](https://framework.guide), which not only teaches React internals but walks you through React, Angular, and Vue code all at the same time, teaching you all three at once.